 - It’s normal to feel the crushing loneliness of motherhood.

 - It’s normal to feel madly in love with your kids one minute, and then want them to just leave you ALONE the next.

 I hope that you come here and understand that it’s normal, but also get some tips and encouragement to get out of the funk.

 Who Am I?

 Hey there, I’m Amanda.
 I was a Mental Health Counselor who worked with children and mothers in both individual and group counseling environments before I became a Stay at Home Mom to two boys.
 I have a Bachelors Degree in Child Development and Family Studies and a Masters in Counseling where I specialized in Children’s Mental Health Counseling.

 I left my job in 2010 when I had my oldest son.
 Because my husband is in the military and we move a lot.
-In the 11 years I’ve been married, we’ve lived in 7 different homes across 6 different states.
+In the 13 years I’ve been married, we’ve lived in 9 different homes across 7 different states.
 I love the adventure, but maintaining a license while moving so often is difficult.
-So, I decided to share my love of children and families on the internet instead.
+So, I decided to help parents virtually through this site, my online courses, and individual coaching services.

-I adore being a blogger, but my most important job is being the Mom to my two boys.
-J is my kind, sweet, and insightful 7-year-old, and E is my happy, cuddly, and hilarious 4-year-old.
+I adore being a parenting educator, but my most important job is being the Mom to my two boys.
+J is my kind, sweet, and insightful 9-year-old, and E is my happy, cuddly, and hilarious 7-year-old.

 “Since becoming a Mom, I’ve felt the same doubt, uncertainty, and guilt that every parent feels.
 I thought that my education and experience prepared me for motherhood, but I had no idea!”